Persecution of Christians in the Eastern Bloc: East Germany

-Polish People's Republic
+Poland

 The Catholic Church in Poland provided strong resistance to the Communist regime and Poland itself had a long history of dissent to foreign rule.
 The Polish nation rallied to the church, just as occurred in neighboring Lithuania, which made it more difficult for the regime to impose its anti religious policies in the same fashion as it had in the USSR, wherein the populace did not hold mass solidarity with the Russian Orthodox church.
 The Catholic Church unequivocally condemned Communist ideology.
 The Communists in Poland largely failed in their attempt to suppress and control the Polish church.

 The experiences in World War II, wherein the large Jewish minority was annihilated by the Nazis and the large German minority was forcibly expelled from the country at the end of the war, as well as the loss of the eastern territories that were heavily populated by Eastern Orthodox Ukrainians, led to Poland becoming more homogeneously Catholic than it had been in previous times.

 After Soviet troops occupied Poland at the end of World War II, the Soviet government then enacted a gradual approach aimed at gaining control of the Catholic Church in Poland.
 In 1950, the Polish government created the Bureau for Religious Affairs, which had jurisdiction over personnel decisions and organizational functions.

 The state tried to take control of the Polish Orthodox Church, with a membership of about half a million, in order to use it as a weapon against the Roman Catholic Church in Poland, arresting its leader Metropolitan Dionysius and forcibly retiring him after his release.

 Under the doctrine of Marxism, the state actively advocated for the disenfranchisement of religion and planned atheization.
 To this effect, the regime conducted anti-religious propaganda and persecution of clergymen and monasteries.
 As in most other Communist countries, religion was not outlawed as such (an exception being Albania) and was permitted by the constitution, but the state attempted to achieve an atheistic society.

 Persecutions of individuals for religion in the first few years were rare, because the state initially was concerned strictly with suppressing armed political resistance.
 From 1947 to 1953, the Catholic Church in Poland became the primary target for persecution in Communist Poland.
 All social and charitable organizations affiliated with the church were made illegal, Catholic schools were closed, crosses were removed from classrooms and hospitals, and a terror campaign was enacted against parishes and monasteries (which included the notable arrest of a group of Jesuits headed by Father Tomasz Rostworowski).